 "Every preference is an opportunity to gain entry to university – the more options you have, the more chances you have of securing a place.
 Yet on average students only list one or two preferences on their UAC application," says Loh.

-"Start with your ideal course and include others that are similar, of interest to you, and have previous ATAR cut-offs that are more within reach based on your results.
+"Start with your ideal course and include others that are similar and of interest to you.
+Select courses with a fixed ATAR that you have achieved, or if you are interested in those courses that do not have a fixed ATAR, look at including those where the previous year's cut-offs are more within reach based on your results.

 "A lot of students feel you have 'less' of a chance because something is lower down in your list of preferences, which isn’t the case.
-You'll receive an offer for the first course in your list that you are eligible and competitive for, so why not start with your dream course and fill up all your preferences?"
+You'll receive an offer for the first course in your list that you are eligible and competitive for, or have achieved the fixed ATAR for, so why not start with your dream course and fill up all your preferences?"

 "While not all courses or institutions have places available in the later rounds, use your application to its full advantage and reshuffle your preferences to be considered for an additional offer in later rounds," says Loh.